toonvd/gtm/Readme.md

 - create a task and connect it to that issue
 - start timer right before going to the meeting and stop it after it's ended
-- make an empty commit like `git commit --allow-empty -m "Meeting with @mrproper and @bert: value of the universe"`
+- make an empty commit like `gtm note "Meeting with @mrproper and @bert: value of the universe"`
-- push it and do `gtm connect`
+- push it with `gtm push`
 - others also do time tracking commits to this branch, push them and comment on meeting summary in the issue, if it's needed
 - somebody does `gtm close`, when discussion is finished